'Metroid Dread' amiibo double pack gives additional upgrades for players

 — Nintendo of America (@NintendoAmerica) June 15, 2021

-The amiibo double pack is not currently available in the UK and has sold out from multiple retailers in the US since going live on June 15.
+The amiibo double pack is now available to pre-order in the UK for £25.99 but sold out from multiple retailers in the US since going live on June 15.

 Metroid Dread was announced during Nintendo‘s E3 2021 showcase, the first 2D Metroid game in more than 19 years.
 Dread is set to launch on Nintendo Switch on October 8, 2021.